-These Terms of Service (“TOS”) govern your use of the Firefox Sync Services (the “Services”).
+These Terms of Service (“TOS”) govern your use of the Firefox Sync and the Firefox Identity Services (the “Services”).
 By registering for and/or using the Services you are agreeing to abide by the terms and conditions described below.

 Use of the Services

 To use the Services you must first register.
-During registration you will need to provide your email address and create a username and password (collectively “Account Data”).
-These will be sent to Mozilla’s servers using Secure Socket Layers (SSL) technology to encrypt them during transit.
+During registration you will need to provide your email address and create a password (collectively “Account Data”).
+These will be sent to Mozilla’s servers using secured technology to encrypt them during transit.
 Your password will be stored on our servers in an encrypted form called a hash.
 This form of encryption disguises your password on the server, but still allows us to authenticate you when you sign into the Services.
-You will also create a secret phrase.
-The secret phrase is stored on your computer and is not sent to Mozilla.
+For additional security, we generate a fully random encryption key.
+The encryption key is stored on your computer and is not sent to Mozilla.

+If you choose to verify an email address as part of the Identity Services, you will provide us an email address and then we will send you a confirmation email to the email address.
+When we receive a response from that email account, we will store that verification and email you that the verification was successful.

+After that, if you are logged into the Identity Services and visit a site that would like to verify your identity, you will be asked if you want to do so and you may select which of your verified email addresses you would like to use to verify your identity for that site.
+We will then issue an identity verification to the requesting website.
+The verification will confirm that this user has access to the specified email address.
+Please note that the requesting site will often store your email address and may use it for purposes other than identity verification (you will need to check their privacy policy for details).

+If your account is compromised, such as if your device is stolen, then that other party will be able to provide identity verifications on your email accounts.

 You may use the Services only for purposes that are permitted by (i) the TOS and (ii) the laws and regulations in your state and country and any other laws and regulations that apply to your use of the Services (including any laws regarding the export of data or software to and from the United States or other relevant countries).

 You agree not to: